nerdschoolbergen/all-about-testing-code/exercise-2/README.md

 ```

 - Take a look at the `SmoothieBar` class.
 The `blend` method will throw a `IllegalStateException` if the stock of ingredients required for the smoothie to be blended is to low.
-- Create a test that tests this logic (hint: It has something to do with restocking ingredient)
+- Create a test that tests this logic (hint: It has something to do with restocking ingredients)
 - Run test, see that test fails with the `IllegalStateException` as cause
 - Use `expected` syntax above to make green again